affresco/demo_etl_deribit/README.md

 # demo_etl_deribit
-[DEMO] ETL server based on Django fetching from Deribit
+[DEMO] ETL server fetching data from Deribit using the Django framework